 - Add the gem and the mint sprigs and remove from the heat.
 Set to one side.

-- Take the 3-bone rack of lamb out of the fridge, remove it from its packaging and allow to reach room temperature — at least 1 hour before cooking.
+- Take the 3-bone rack of lamb out of the fridge, remove it from its packaging, and allow it to reach room temperature for at least 1 hour before cooking.

 - Preheat your oven to 160°C.

-- Score the fat of the rack with a sharp knife, in a crisscross pattern, and then season well with fine sea salt.
+- Score the fat of the rack with a sharp knife in a crisscross pattern, then season well with fine sea salt.

-- Turn the heat up to medium and seal off the rack on its other sides.
-Baste the rack with the lamb fat that is now filling the pan.
-Once perfectly browned on all sides, transfer the rack to the oven for 2-3 minutes.
+- Turn the heat up to medium and seal the rack on its other sides.
+Baste with the lamb fat that has collected in the pan.
+Once perfectly browned on all sides, transfer the rack to the oven for 2–3 minutes.

 - Remove from the oven and leave to rest in a warm place for at least 15 minutes.

-- Returning to the vignarola, remove the mint stalks and taste for seasoning, adjusting as necessary.
-A little additional extra virgin olive oil to finish is a nice touch.
+- Return to the vignarola, remove the mint stalks, and taste for seasoning, adjusting as needed.
+A drizzle of extra virgin olive oil to finish is a nice touch.

 - Carve the rack between each rib bone and serve.